ScanReach/ScanReach.Documentation/README.md

 ## Edit files

-All files are located in the `documentation` folder
+All files are located in the `docs` folder